 introspective reports.
 We are particulary interested in areas of

-overlap, as well as seperation, between psychological processes
+overlap, as well as separation, between psychological processes

 involved in social cognition, mechanical reasoning, attention and